TTP-ADA/TrustyTadpoles1.github.io/index.md

   </iframe>
 </div>

+# How to Stake with Us

+1. Use your browser or hardware wallet (Eternl, Lace, Daedalus, Yoroi, etc.)
+2. Got to the **Staking** or **Delegation** tab
+3. Search our pool by ticker: **TTP** (Trusty Tadpoles Pool)
+4. Select our pool and confirm delegation
+5. Start earning ADA!

+**Important:**

+*   You never send ADA directly to a pool - delegation is done inside your wallet
+*   Your ADA always stays in your wallet, and you can spend or transfer at any time (liquid staking)
+*   Never share your seed phrase, recovery phrase, or private keys with anyone.
+No legitimate stake pool will ever ask you for this information

+Staking with Trusty Tadpoles **(TTP)** helps support decentralization, keeps the cardano network strong, and as we grow the rewards for participating will increase!

 # Header 1

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.